Music

 Virtually all instruments are offered: piano, voice, flute, clarinet, saxophone, violin, viola, cello, guitar, bass guitar, drums, percussion and all brass.

 We have a talented and passionate team of instrumental tutors who are committed to the musical development of their students.
 They are appointed by the school, carry numerous teaching and performance qualifications, as well as being respected professional musicians in their fields.
-Students are encouraged to work towards graded examinations and the school hosts an ABRSM Special Visit exam session once a year.
+Students are encouraged to work towards graded examinations.
 As soon as they are able, pupils are encouraged to join the numerous extra-curricular ensembles on offer at SHSSFC.

 Please contact Dr Weir (Curriculum Leader – Music) if you have any further questions – sweir@sandbachhigh.co.uk